ErebAsh/Rhythma/README.md

 The Flutter app and FastAPI backend do not currently share data — the app works entirely off local Hive storage and a direct Gemini connection, while the backend's auth, cycle, insights, and assistant endpoints are functional in isolation but are not yet called by the client.

-There is no WhatsApp, first-period, or Ayurvedic-content layer in this architecture yet — they would each attach to the backend (`/assistant` for WhatsApp; new endpoints/content sources for the other two).
+There is no WhatsApp, first-period, Ayurvedic-content, or website layer in this architecture yet — they would each attach to the backend (`/assistant` for WhatsApp; new endpoints/content sources for first-period and Ayurvedic content; the full existing `/auth`, `/cycle`, `/insights`, `/assistant` set for the planned website).
+The dashed box above marks the one piece of this diagram that is a plan, not running code — see [Platforms](#platforms).

 ---